Social Distancing and Employee Safety in an Industrial Facility

 Environmental Control and Separation Inside the Plant or Warehouse

-We are seeing that physical barriers, whether in the form of Personal Protective Equipment or sneeze guards are in high demand.
+Physical barriers, whether in the form of Personal Protective Equipment or sneeze guards continue to be in high demand.
 The needs of a manufacturing environment present different and bigger challenges.
-The products once thought of as a way to segment work processes or keep moving machines and people apart are also a solution for employee separation during the work day.
+The products once thought of as a way to segment work processes or keep moving machines and people apart are also a solution for employee separation during the workday.
 Industrial curtain walls are a flexible and customizable way to separate works spaces, help control air particulates, and create external visitor entry points and more.
 Specifically, Zoneworks® EZ Employee Separation Barriers are a new way to address airborne particulate safety in your facility when standard 6 feet social distancing space is not available.
 Another option inside the facility is to integrate high speed doors with curtain walls for controlled access to these areas and you can start to see how distancing can be achieved.

 Safety barriers have long been the standard for separating and protecting people from material handling equipment and production areas.
 While that remains to be true, barriers can also be used to create work spaces, break areas or any other space that requires maintaining distances between people.
 At the loading dock and inside the plant, separation means protection.
 Installing warehouse guard rails provides a true physical barrier, and they are available in a variety of materials and accessibility options.